sinewavey/Godot-Math-Lib/README.md

 # Godot Math Library

-Some useful math and collision tools for various functions in Godot.
+Some useful math and collision tools for various functions in Godot **4.2+** - I cannot guarantee every function will be available in prior versions though most *should* be.

 # License